No matter what kind of dog you have, or how well you care for her, she’ll need to go to the vet from time to time.

 So, don’t wait a month for your dog’s hot spot to go away or cut corners while trying to treat your dog’s flea problem.
 Go to your vet and get your furry one’s problems treated while it’s easy to do so.

 In some cases, you may not even need a proper veterinary visit – you may just need some advice from a knowledgeable vet.
-In such cases, you may want to reach out to JustAnswer’s Ask a Vet.
+In these cases, a digital consult with a vet might do the trick.

-For a small fee, you’ll have the chance to discuss your dog’s issue with a veterinarian.
+For a small fee (which can vary from a one-time fee to a monthly membership), you’ll have the chance to discuss your dog’s issue with a veterinarian.
 You may still end up needing to go to your vet, but in some cases, you’ll be able to avoid a costly and unnecessary visit.